PhotonicGluon/Abstract-Algebra-Book/Changelogs/v1-post.2.md

 ### Part I (Groups) Changes
 - Fixed a small typo in the proof of lemma 9.4.3.
+- Clarified the intent of exercise 14.1.
+- Moved formula for Euler's totient function in definition 14.4.3 to after that definition.

 ### Part II (Rings) Changes